 All the meats, chicken, and fish are cut and de-boned; the fresh herbs for seasoning sauces are washed, cut, and separated into small bowls; the vegetables are sliced, diced, or julienned to the correct size, and everything is ready to go because when the show gets going, there is no time to go back and dice up some carrots.
 The show must go on.

-We don't see the hours spent during the day when prep chefs are working hard to get everything ready for the evening event.
-I would guess as many hours going into prepping for a typical night in a good restaurant as there are for actual cooking.
+We don't see the hours spent during the day when prep chefs work hard to prepare everything for the evening event as many hours go into prepping for a typical night in a good restaurant as there are for actual cooking.

 According to The New Professional Chef, mise en place:

 "means far more than simply assembling all the ingredients, pots and pans, plates, and serving pieces needed for a particular period.
 Mise en place is also a state of mind.
 Someone who has truly grasped the concept can simultaneously keep many tasks in mind, weighing and assigning each their proper value and priority.
 This assures that the chef has anticipated and prepared for every situation logically occurring during a service period."

 Wow!
 A bit of mise en place could work in all our personal and professional lives too.

 An excellent example of using this technique that we all understand is making a simple sandwich.
 Think about it.
 You gather all the ingredients you need and prepare them for assembly.

 You may have to make the tuna salad, slice the tomatoes, or grill the chicken, but you have everything before you even think of putting the sandwich together.

 Make sense?
 So why not apply the same technique to all your cooking?

 Another excellent example of using this technique is when you stir-fry.
 Because everything gets cooked quickly, you must have all your ingredients ready.